FORUM ENERGY TECHNOLOGIES, INC.

 Annual Performance Evaluation of the Committees

-Each year, the Nominating, Governance and Compensation Committee will lead the Board in the annual performance review of the Board’s committees.
-As part of this process, the Nominating, Governance and Compensation Committee will request that the Chairman of each committee report to the full Board about the committee’s annual evaluation of its performance and evaluation of its charter following the end of each fiscal year.
+Each year, the Governance Committee will lead the Board in the annual performance review of the Board's committees.
+As part of this process, the Governance Committee will request that the Chairman of each committee report to the full Board about the committee's annual evaluation of its performance and evaluation of its charter following the end of each fiscal year.

 Director Access to Independent Advisors and Management

 The Board and each committee has the power to hire independent legal, financial or other experts and advisors as it may deem necessary, without consulting or obtaining the approval of any officer of the Company in advance.